-Video messaging app Snapchat decided to live-stream Ramadan prayers in Mecca as an instant reaction to requests by many muslims on twitter across the globe on Mecca Live hashtag.
-Thousands of tweets during the last week asking Snapchat to feature Laylat Al Qadr event from Mecca which is on Tuesday, 13th of July.
+Video messaging app Snapchat decided to live-stream Ramadan prayers in Mecca as an instant reaction to requests by many Muslims on Twitter across the globe on Mecca Live hashtag.
+Thousands of tweets during the last week asking Snapchat to feature the Laylat Al Qadr event from Mecca, which is on Tuesday, 13th of July.

-The Saudi Arabian city which is closed to non-muslims has been featured on Snapchat to show off live videos/photos to the biggest gathering to mankind in the world which is around Kabaa – Earth’s first spot god created.
+The Saudi Arabian city, which is closed to non-muslims, has been featured on Snapchat to show off live videos/photos to the biggest gathering to humankind globally, which is around Kabaa – Earth’s first spot god created.

-Snapchat decision to feature the Mecca prayers in the most popular part of the app “Live” has been able to draw huge attention to Islam and let non muslims know more about the religious, and wonder if the media is telling the truth!
+Snapchat decision to feature the Mecca prayers in the most popular part of the app “Live” has drawn huge attention to Islam and let non-Muslims know more about the religion.
+They wonder if the media is telling the truth!

-The initiative wasn’t Snapchat idea, but all credit goes to a Saudi Arabian young tweep called Ahmed Al Jbreen on 8th of July.
-Ahmed disturbed by Snapchat for featuring “Tel Aviv Live”, but he considered the positive part of the story “Why not featuring Mecca Live” and beat the Tel Aviv story with a stunning story from Mecca, plus show off how peaceful Islam is?
-Here you go the sequence of the initiative and how the whole thing started in tweets:
+The initiative wasn’t a Snapchat idea, but all credit goes to a young Saudi Arabian tweep called Ahmed Al Jbreen on the 8th of July.
+Ahmed was disturbed by Snapchat for featuring “Tel Aviv Live.”
+Still, he considered the positive part of the story “Why not featuring Mecca Live” and beat the Tel Aviv story with a stunning story from Mecca, plus show off how peaceful Islam is?
+Here you go, the sequence of the initiative and how the whole thing started in tweets:

 — عادل بن سالم الكلباني (@abuabdelelah) July 8, 2015